impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 As far as I can tell, it's only when you try to execute a file directly, without using an interpreter such as `/bin/sh` or `ruby`, that the shebang is used.
 Which makes sense, when I think about it.

 But then why does the test include the Ruby shebang in an executable that it plans to run with `/bin/sh`?
-I know this file is executed by the other file we created [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/exec.bats#L85){:target="_blank" rel="noopener"}, and I know that file looks at the first line of the `rake` file to check for a Ruby shebang.
+I know this file is executed by the other file we created [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/exec.bats#L85){:target="_blank" rel="noopener" }, and I know that file looks at the first line of the `rake` file to check for a Ruby shebang.
 But if that shebang isn't going to be used, then why check for it at all?

-Because according to the answer to [my earlier StackOverflow question](https://web.archive.org/web/20230531144658/https://stackoverflow.com/questions/76359523/what-is-the-s-flag-used-for-in-ruby/){:target="_blank" rel="noopener"}, the real `ruby -S` command is meant to address the case where a user's shell doesn't support shebangs.
+Because according to the answer to [my earlier StackOverflow question](https://web.archive.org/web/20230531144658/https://stackoverflow.com/questions/76359523/what-is-the-s-flag-used-for-in-ruby/){:target="_blank" rel="noopener" }, the real `ruby -S` command is meant to address the case where a user's shell doesn't support shebangs.
 In that eventuality, the shell will execute the file as a shell script.
 By running the `rake` script (containing a `ruby` shebang) as a shell script via the `/bin/sh` command, it looks like we're mimicing the real world usage of `-S`.
 When that file is treated as a shell script, the shebang is treated as a comment and ignored, and only the `echo hello rake` line is executed.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>